 Course grading: There will be no makeup questions of the day or examinations.
+Points of the day will be assessed on at least eight days.
 For students with an authorized excuse, the grade for a missed major examination will be determined by averaging the scores for the major examinations that were taken.

-Out of class assignments: You must do at least 5 out of class assignments- each accounts for 4% of your grade.
-All due on Canvas by 11-12.
+Out of class assignments: You must do at least 5 out of class assignments- 32 points each.
+All due on Canvas by 4-3.
+Assignments should be in 12 point, Times New Roman font with 1 inch margins.